7 Best Bitter Herbs In The Bible For Health & Weight Loss!

 A fun way to add this unique leafy green is to make it into a hummus boat!

-Always remember all these herbs can be added to a smoothie.
+Always remember that all these herbs can be added to a smoothie.
 Although I would never do that with horseradish!

 7. Parsley